 HIV transmission to children can happen:

-- during gestation (passing from mother to baby through the placenta)
+- during gestation (passing through the placenta)

 - during delivery (through the transfer of blood or other fluids)